-It's important that Sally split her time and compensation up to reflect the Direct costs and Indirect costs.
-When she wears the hat of "painter" we need accurate data for Direct Costs.
+It's important that Sally split her time and compensation up to reflect the direct costs and indirect costs.
+When she wears the hat of painter we need accurate data for direct costs.
 How many billable hours did she generate?
 How much did she make in sales?
-If she were lump all the data together, she wouldn't get a clear picture of the billable hours and the costs associated with them.
-She is setting the stage for future "painters."
+If she were to lump all the data together, she wouldn't get a clear picture of the billable hours and the costs associated with them.
+She is setting the stage for future painters.

-Play the game straight and separate your Direct costs from your Indirect costs.
-Even if you are a one person shop.
+Play the game straight and separate your direct costs from your indirect costs, even if you are a one person shop.
 You might want to be a 10 person shop.
 Lay a good foundation for financial analysis and productivity tracking.

 Isn't Sally doing a nice job with this budget?
 She has all her direct costs for labor and all her indirect costs plugged in.
-And she has determined that she will base her prices on 1000 Billable Hours this year.
+And she has determined that she will base her prices on 1,000 billable hours this year.

-How are you doing with yours?
+How are you doing with your budget?
 Be sure to fill in your own numbers before we press on.